Reenforcements/FPGAComputer/Planning/ComponentsAndAssembly.md

 - Move to coprocessor
 - Return from exception -- Returns from an exception function call I'm guessing?
 Exceptions can occur if there's overflow with the non unsigned math operations.
 - System call
 - Break -- Used to transfer conrol to a debugger using kernel's exception handler.
 I won't have a kernel though so I'll probably just make this one a NOP or repurpose it for serial debugging somehow.
+I also can't find documentation on the different break codes.
 - NOP

 # Notes